 Read more about these customer stories and how Microsoft is unlocking the potential of the smart buildings ecosystem here.

-We invite you to explore our repository to find out how we have implemented it, how to upload it to Azure Digital Twins using Model Uploader, how to visualize it using Azure Digital Twins Model Visualizer and how to extend it and contribute.
+We invite you to explore our repository to find out how we have implemented it, how to upload it to Azure Digital Twins using Model Uploader, how to visualize it using Azure Digital Twins Explorer and how to extend it and contribute.

 We strongly recommend developers to use it in their solution today, to actively participate and contribute by filling issues and sending pull requests.
 For property managers and customers, start applying it to the solutions that are onboarded into your properties.